 • CONSOLIDATED designers to position brands and expand market possibilities.

-• Boosting the NEW TALENTS, new proposals that cement the local design of the future.
+• Boosting the UPCOMING PIONEERS, new proposals that cement the local design of the future.

 • MARKET in general to stimulate consumption with added value and publicize the emerging design offer in the city.